-- Credit risk the possibility that other parties might fail to pay amounts due to the Council. - Liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payment. - Market risk the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates and stock market movements.
+- Credit risk the possibility that other parties might fail to pay amounts due to the Council. - Liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payment. - Market risk (Interest rate risk) the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates, fair value and stock market movements.